- ABL Kinase Domain Mutation in CML, Cell-based

 Question 1.
-What is the QuantiFERON®-TB Gold In-Tube?
+What is the QuantiFERON®-TB Gold, (Draw Site Incubated)?

 An alternative to the tuberculosis skin test (TST).

-The QuantiFERON-TB Gold In-Tube is a blood test for use as an aid in diagnosing Mycobacterium tuberculosis infection, both latent tuberculosis infection and active tuberculosis disease.
+The QuantiFERON-TB Gold, (Draw Site Incubated) is a blood test for use as an aid in diagnosing Mycobacterium tuberculosis infection, both latent tuberculosis infection and active tuberculosis disease.
 This test is considered an interferon gamma release assay (IGRA).

 Centers for Disease Control and Prevention (CDC) states: “The greater specificity (as compared to the TST) of the Quantiferon test and the requirement for only one office visit are compelling advantages.”

-- “Interference-Gamma Release Assays (IGRAs) may be used in place of (but not in addition to) a TST in all situations in which the CDC recommends TST as an aid in diagnosing adult M. tuberculosis infections.”
+- “Interferon Gamma Release Assays (IGRAs) may be used in place of (but not in addition to) a TST in all situations in which the CDC recommends TST as an aid in diagnosing adult M. tuberculosis infections.”